daytonaio/daytona/CONTRIBUTING.md

 You might find things that can be improved while you are using Daytona.
 You can help by [submitting an issue](https://github.com/daytonaio/daytona-core-wip/issues/new) when:

-* Daytona crashes, or you encounter a bug that can only be resolved by restarting the Daytona agent.
+* Daytona crashes, or you encounter a bug that can only be resolved by restarting the Daytona server.
 * An error occurs that is unrecoverable, causes workspace integrity problems or loss, or generally prevents you from using a workspace.
 * A new feature or an enhancement to an existing feature will improve the utility or usability of Daytona.